 From the qualitative analysis, there was a distinction between products that produced a maximum inundation signal north and south of a latitudinal line approximately through Chikwawa.
-This delineation approximately corresponded to the shift between the region that experienced flash floods (to the North) and riverine floods (to the South).
+This delineation approximately corresponded to the shift between the region that experienced flash floods (to the North) and exclusively riverine floods (to the South).